Hints from Hesiod: Publication

 Hints from Hesiod, also fully entitled Hints from the Works and Days, or, Moral, economical and agricultural maxims and reflections of Hesiod: to which is added The praises of rural life from Horace is a 18 cm softcover book, which was printed by the Brentano Bros., in 1883.
-It was jointly published by Brentano's at 1228 F Street, in Washington D.C., and at Fifth Avenue, in New York City.
 At 60 pages in total length, Hints from Hesiod is a translation of Hesiod's Erga kai hemerai, and "Praises of a Rural Life" by Horace, done by an Officer of the United States Treasury Department, who dedicated the work to "the Husbandmen of America."
 It is held at public and university libraries in Canada, the United States, and Spain.

 In the year of its publication, Hints from Hesiod was sold for the cost of 25 cents.
 It was also offered at no cost to the husbandmen of America, as a "free translation on some of the wise saws of an old Greek farmer-poet."